katoemba/SwiftUPnP/README.md

 The minimum requirement for the UPnPCodeGenerator executable is macOS 13 Ventura.

 ## Device discovery
-SSDP discovery is done using the modern Network framework.
+SSDP discovery is done using the standard Apple Network framework.
 Only devices are discovered, the available sources are loaded based on the description of the device.
 (Dis)appearance of devices on the network is published via Combine publishers defined in UPnPRegistery: deviceAdded and deviceRemoved.
 When a device is published on the subject, it's fully loaded with all included service definitions.